-This the number one reason why using MailChimp for cold emails is not such a good idea.
+This the number one reason why using tools like MailChimp for cold emails is not such a good idea.

 Big ups for MailChimp and their relentless fight to keep the reputation of their servers at the highest level possible.
 It’s not easy, but they’re trying day in, day out.
 But the biggest marketing poison in the world is affecting them too … people taking shortcuts and trying to sell no matter how bad the tactic they’re using is.
 Spammers are poison.

 Cold email is loved by entrepreneurs and startup founders because it’s a simple and cheap way to generate traction, sign customers and build brand awareness.